 \subsection{Separability}

-Time additivity, as shown in the proof of Theorem \ref{thm:RFBellman}, has an important consequence on Pareto optimal allocations, namely that the allocation of aggregate consumption among agents can be solved independently from the collective investment decision.
-Hence, it is possible to treat the distributive problem as an \emph{intratemporal} or static program.
-This fact, a consequence of Fisher's separation theorem, is key to obtain the separable form for $U$.
+Time additivity, as shown in the proof of Theorem \ref{thm:RFBellman}, has an important consequence, namely that the allocation of aggregate consumption among agents can be solved independently from the collective investment decision.
+Hence, the distributive problem can be treated as an \emph{intratemporal} or static program.
+This is key to obtain the separable form for $U$.